cloudbees/ps-examples/k8s/gke/README.md

 scripts to setup a k8s cluster in GKE
 For further information see see https://go.cloudbees.com/docs/cloudbees-core/cloud-install-guide/gke-install/#prerequisites

-A google account is requzired
+A google account is required

 Usage:

-#Create a cluster
+Create a cluster

 ```
 ./01-create-cluster.sh
 ```

-#Connect to a cluster
+Connect to a cluster

 ```
 ./02-cluster-connect.sh
 ```

-#Create SA
+Create SA

 ```
 ./02-cluster-create-service-account.sh
 ```

-#Create Ingress
+Create Ingress

 ```
 ./03-cluster-create-ingress.sh